 The first method predicts the junction temperature by extrapolating a best guess $R{\theta JA}$ from the table or graph.
 The tables and graph are for natural convection.
 The internal dissipation can be calculated using the efficiency calculations.
 This allows the user to make a rough prediction of the junction temperature in their application.
 Methods two and three can later be used to determine the junction temperature more accurately.

-The two tables below have values of $R{\theta JA}$ for the SON and the MSOP-PowerPad packages.
+The table below has values of $R{\theta JA}$ for the LLP package.